 You are ready to make the jump from renting to buying a home.
 That is good news.
 Buying a home today is more affordable than it has been in decades.
-The National Association of Realtors reported that in November 2014, the median sales price of existing homes across the country stood at $205,300.
-That is a 5.0 percent gain from November 2013 and the 33rd consecutive month of year-over-year price gains.
+The National Association of Realtors reported that in late 2018, the median sales price of existing homes across the country stood at $263,900.
+That is a 4.3% percent gain from the previous year.
 That is good news for sellers, but bad news for buyers.

-At the same time, borrowing money to finance a home is less costly, too.
-For November 2014, Freddie Mac reported that the average interest rate on a 30-year fixed-rate mortgage rose to 4.00 percent, which is slightly lower than the prior year rate and still relatively low by historical standards.
+At the same time, borrowing money to finance a home is getting more costly, too.
+In late December 2018, Mortgage News Daily reported that the average interest rate on a 30-year fixed-rate mortgage rose to 4.63 percent, which is moderately above the prior year rate and still relatively low by historical standards.

-Homes are still very affordable, but that does not mean that you can afford to buy that dream home you've located in your ideal neighborhood.
+Homes are still very affordable, but that does not mean that you can afford to buy that dream home you have located in your ideal neighborhood.

 Before you buy a home, you want to make sure that you can afford the monthly mortgage payment.
-If you cannot, you'll struggle to make your payments on time.
+If you cannot, you will struggle to make your payments on time.
 Moreover, you could even end up losing your home to foreclosure.

 Can you afford it?